china visa

 Frequently Asked Questions

-How do I apply for a China visa?
+Can I apply for a China visa online?

-How long does it take to process a China visa?
+How long does a China visa take to process?

 The processing time for a China visa varies depending on the type of visa and the workload at the embassy or consulate.
 It typically takes between 4 to 7 working days, but expedited processing options may be available for an additional fee.